dnywh/surf-dot/README.md

 - Use real-world data via an API
 - Render this to an attached display

-Surf Dot unfortunately needs all three.
+Surf Grid unfortunately needs all three.

 See [this gist](https://gist.github.com/dnywh/7a56db9b077843e5926ff594c7ecd375) instead for a Pico W artwork generator based on Kōhei Sugiura's work.
-It's essentially Surf Dot with random data.
+It's essentially Surf Grid with random data.

-If you still want to try getting this to run on the Pico, feel free to start from my [last commit](https://github.com/dnywh/surf-dot/blob/ac531aa3aa59acd1ebbf5a066347d1437d4da284/src/pico/app.py) before giving up.
+If you still want to try getting this to run on the Pico, feel free to start from my [last commit](https://github.com/dnywh/surf-grid/blob/ac531aa3aa59acd1ebbf5a066347d1437d4da284/src/pico/app.py) before giving up.
 Please reach out if you get it to work.

 ## Limitations